GregoireAMATO/GregoireAMATO/README.md

 - 🐍 Programming, mainly in Python (what else? 😆)
 - 💰 Finance, I like managing portfolios, and build tools to help me!
 - 🎓 Education, I like teaching and learning!

-🌱 I’m currently learning C!
-(No Python, I swear it's not what you think... 😧) to enhance my understandings of programming languages